 | Nano | n | 10⁻⁹ | 0.000000001 | Nanosecond (ns) |

 The length converter handles distance and dimension measurement across all common systems.
 Convert between millimetres, centimetres, metres, kilometres, inches, feet, yards, miles, and nautical miles.
-It is the most used conversion category globally — driven by the everyday need to convert between metric and imperial length units.
 The most searched conversion in this category is centimetres to inches, followed by inches to centimetres and miles to kilometres.

-The temperature converter is one of the most nuanced converters on this page because temperature scales have different zero points and scaling factors — they are not simple multiplication problems.
-Convert between Celsius (used in most countries), Fahrenheit (used in the US and some Caribbean nations), and Kelvin (the SI absolute temperature scale used in science).
+The temperature converter is one of the most nuanced converters because temperature scales have different zero points and scaling factors.
+Convert between Celsius (most countries), Fahrenheit (US), and Kelvin (SI absolute scale used in science).
 Celsius to Fahrenheit is one of the top 10 most searched conversion queries globally, driven by weather, cooking, and travel.

 Convert liquid and dry volume measurements across metric and imperial systems.
 Supported units include millilitres, litres, cubic metres, US fluid ounces, US cups, US pints, US quarts, US gallons, UK gallons, and UK pints.
-Volume conversion is essential for cooking, chemistry, fuel economy, and beverage production.
-Note that US and UK volume units differ significantly — a US cup is 236.6 mL while a UK cup is 250 mL, and a US gallon is smaller than a UK gallon.
+Note that US and UK volume units differ significantly — a US cup is 236.6 mL while a UK cup is 250 mL.

 Convert area measurements for real estate, land surveying, architecture, and agriculture.
-Supported units include square millimetres, square centimetres, square metres, hectares, square kilometres, square inches, square feet, square yards, acres, and square miles.
+Supported units include square millimetres through square kilometres, square inches through square miles, hectares, and acres.
 Real estate listings in the US use square feet while the rest of the world uses square metres.
-Land area in farming uses acres in the US and UK, and hectares everywhere else.
-Our unit converter handles all of these pairings.
+Land area in farming uses acres in the US/UK and hectares everywhere else.

 Convert velocity and speed between metres per second, kilometres per hour, miles per hour, knots, and Mach.
-Speed conversion is used in automotive (comparing international car specs), aviation (converting knots to km/h for passenger information), maritime (navigating in knots), athletics (converting running pace between min/km and min/mile), and meteorology (converting wind speed between m/s and km/h).
+Speed conversion is used in automotive, aviation, maritime, athletics, and meteorology.
 Mach conversion is relevant in aerospace engineering and supersonic aircraft specifications.
+Aviation uses nautical miles and knots — a standard completely separate from road speed measurements.

 Multiply by 0.3 for a quick ballpark.
-10 feet is approximately 3 meters.
+10 feet is approximately 3 metres.
+Handy for reading ceiling heights or room dimensions in property listings.

-Divide liters by 4 for a rough US gallon figure.
-4 liters is close to 1 gallon.
+Divide litres by 4 for a rough US gallon figure.
+4 litres is close to 1 gallon.
+Useful when comparing fuel prices across countries.

 A unit converter is a tool that transforms a numerical value from one unit of measurement to an equivalent value in a different unit.
 It works by applying a conversion factor — a fixed mathematical ratio between two units.
 For example, 1 inch equals exactly 2.54 centimetres, so converting 5 inches to centimetres means multiplying by 2.54 to get 12.7 cm.
 Our unit converter calculator stores all conversion factors internally and applies the correct formula instantly, so you never need to remember the ratios yourself.